beermann/runnerz/README.md

-All about the mkdocs website.
+Make the docs of the stuffs.